12 Agricultural Revolutions That Transformed India

 How many revolutions were there in India?

 The majority of revolutions were focused on a single field.
-Meat and tomato production was essential to the Red Revolution.
+Meat and tomato production were essential to the Red Revolution.
 Vishal Tewari is known as the “Father of the Red Movement” since he was the one who kicked off the revolution.

 What are the 4 types of revolutions?